5outh/WeekOfPragmas/Posts/ListComprehensions.md

                    ]
 ```

-This ends up looking pretty ugly compared to `fibs`, but written with `ParallelListComprehension` syntax, we get something much nicer.
+The function this generates looks pretty ugly compared to `fibs`, but written with `ParallelListComprehension` syntax, we get something much nicer.

 ## TransformListComp